rsc's Diary: ELC-E 2017 - Day 3

 The 3D units, used i.e. for geometrical transformations such as lense correction, are covered by the Etnaviv project; the relevant patches are now in MESA and Linux mainline.
 The output side is covered by the imx-drm driver, while the video encoder/decoder handling is done by the coda driver, which is also part of the mainline kernel.

-The main feature to hand over buffers between several control blocks is the dmabuf mechanis: it makes it possible to transfer control over a kernel allocated buffer between several userspace components by handing over a filedescriptor handle; userspace doesn't have direct access to the memory addresses any more, and the kernel is responsible for buffer allocation and life time management.
+The main feature to hand over buffers between several control blocks is the dmabuf mechanism: it makes it possible to transfer control over a kernel allocated buffer between several userspace components by handing over a filedescriptor handle; userspace doesn't have direct access to the memory addresses any more, and the kernel is responsible for buffer allocation and life time management.

 After showing some v4l2 and EGL examples (which indeed did not look easy), Michael and Philipp showed how to make use of all those features from within GStreamer.
 The internals of the examples are still not easy, but at least from the user perspective it looks easy...
 More complex scenarios with compositing of video and GUIs are usually realized with Wayland these days.

 The camera input side of the game stays complex for now: the pipelines need to be configured with media-ctl.
 The developers are currently working on providing better default settings to configure cameras in a way that they at least output some video without further config steps.
-In addition, atomic mode setting is being implemented for wayland by others in the community, but those patches havn't landed in mainline yet.
+In addition, atomic mode setting is being implemented for wayland by others in the community, but those patches haven't landed in mainline yet.

 Closing Game & Attendee Party